Herculaneum: History of Herculaneum

 Dionysius of Halicarnassus states that the Greek hero Heracles (Hercules in Latin) founded the city.
 However, according to Strabo, the Oscans founded the first settlement.
 The Etruscans took control of the area, and were later overthrown by the Greeks.
 The Greeks named the town Heraklion and used it as a trading post because of its proximity to the Gulf of Naples.
-In the 4th century BC, Herculaneum came under the domination of the Samnites until it became a Roman municipium in 89 BC, when, having participated in the Social War ("War of The Allies" against Rome), it was defeated by Titus Didius, a legate of Sulla.
+In the 4th century BC, Herculaneum came under the domination of the Samnites.

+In the 2nd century BC the city walls were built (between 2 and 3 metres thick), constructed primarily of large pebbles, with the exception of the coastal section made of opus reticulatum.
+It participated in the Social War (91–88 BC) on the side of the "Allies" against Rome and was defeated by Titus Didius, a legate of Sulla.
+Following the war the walls lost their protective purpose and were integrated into houses and adjacent structures, such as the House of the Inn.

+It became a Roman municipium in 89 BC.

 The eruption of Mount Vesuvius in AD 79 buried Herculaneum under approximately 20 metres of ash.
 It lay hidden and largely intact until discoveries from wells and tunnels became gradually more widely known, notably following the Prince d'Elbeuf's explorations in the early 18th century.
 Excavations continued sporadically up to the present and today many streets and buildings are visible, although over 75% of the town remains buried.
 Today, the Italian towns of Ercolano and Portici lie above Herculaneum.
 Ercolano was called Resina until 1969 when the modern name was adopted in honour of the old city.

 Eruption of 79 AD

 The course and timeline of the eruption can be reconstructed based on archaeological excavations and two letters from Pliny the Younger to the Roman historian Tacitus.

-At around 1:00 pm on the first day of eruption, Mount Vesuvius began spewing volcanic material thousands of metres into the sky.
-When it reached a height of 27-33 km, the top of the column flattened, prompting Pliny to describe it to Tacitus as a stone pine tree.
+At around 1 pm on the first day of eruption, Mount Vesuvius began spewing volcanic material thousands of metres into the sky.
+After the plume had reached a height of 27-33 km, the top of the column flattened, prompting Pliny to describe it to Tacitus as a stone pine tree.
 The prevailing winds at the time blew toward the southeast, causing the volcanic material to fall primarily on the city of Pompeii and the surrounding area.
 Since Herculaneum lay west of Vesuvius, it was only mildly affected by the first phase of the eruption.
 While roofs in Pompeii collapsed under the weight of falling debris, only a few centimetres of ash fell on Herculaneum, causing little damage; nevertheless, the ash prompted most inhabitants to flee.